awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-creating-snapshot.md

 # Creating Amazon EBS snapshots<a name="ebs-creating-snapshot"></a>

-To create an application\-consistent snapshot, see [Creating a VSS Application\-Consistent SnapshotRestoring Volumes from VSS\-Enabled EBS snapshots](application-consistent-snapshots.md)\.
+To create an application\-consistent snapshot, see [Creating a VSS application\-consistent snapshotRestoring volumes from VSS\-enabled EBS snapshots](application-consistent-snapshots.md)\.

 You can create a point\-in\-time snapshot of an EBS volume and use it as a baseline for new volumes or for data backup\.
 If you make periodic snapshots of a volume, the snapshots are incremental—the new snapshot saves only the blocks that have changed since your last snapshot\.